TimAlt/NFTHack/README.md

 # NFTHack

 The plan was to create a simple game where players could earn components for spaceships and combine them to form NFTs.
-The plan was to use the Moralis Unity SDK to interact with the blockchain (would have tried Polygon, but I never got that far).
+I would do this with the Moralis Unity SDK to interact with the blockchain (would have tried Polygon, but I never got that far).

 ### What I got done during the hackathon